-- of Special Scientific Interest (SSSI) and therefore it is intended that interactions with the SSSI will be minimised including through construction methodologies which avoid physical impacts to the SSSI. - 54.
-The exercise outlined above identified an initial 2000m wide joint corridor for both the proposed East Anglia ONE North and East Anglia TWO projects.
-However, the East Anglia ONE North windfarm site is bisected by the offshore cable corridor for East Anglia THREE which will influence how the windfarm site is ultimately developed and therefore its export cable requirements. - 55.
-Further refinements to the cable routeing were then undertaken.
-The principles guiding the refinements were the same as those that informed the initial exercise.
-For this exercise it was determined that, in line with The Crown Estate guidance (2012), that minimum corridor widths of 1050m for a single project consisting of two export cables and 1600m for a shared cable corridor consisting of four export cables should be used.
-In order to minimise seabed take, these cable corridor widths were maintained as far as possible, however, in areas where environmental or engineering constraints were identified, the corridor width was widened to allow for sufficient flexibility and space for installation. - 56.
-The result of this process identified a potential routeing option for the East Anglia ONE North windfarm site which allowed for connection via the northern tip of the East Anglia TWO windfarm site, i.e. enabling a potential shared cable corridor for the two projects, with the route making landfall at Thorpeness. - 57.
-The East Anglia ONE North offshore cable corridor was developed to be contiguous with the East Anglia TWO offshore cable corridor northern route and is wide enough to accommodate cables for both projects. - 58.
-Moving offshore from the shared approach to landfall, the East Anglia ONE North offshore cable corridor passes north of the Southwold Oil Transhipment Area (with a minimum buffer of 2000m) and Southwold East aggregates dredging area and follows the northern boundary of the East Anglia TWO windfarm site where there is a tie-in option to connect to the East Anglia TWO windfarm. - 59.
+- 58. The offshore cable corridor northern route for the proposed East Anglia TWO project was developed to be contiguous with the proposed East Anglia ONE North project offshore cable route and the offshore cable corridor is wide enough to accommodate cables for both the proposed East Anglia TWO and East Anglia ONE North projects.
+It also includes an area which could be used to connect to the north end of the East Anglia TWO windfarm site. - 59.
+Moving offshore from the shared approach to landfall, the northern route, passes north of the Southwold Oil Transhipment Area (with a minimum buffer of 2,000m) and Southwold East aggregates dredging area and follows the northern boundary of the East Anglia TWO windfarm site where there is a tie-in option to connect to the East Anglia TWO windfarm site. - 60.
 Geophysical and benthic survey undertaken as part of the East ZEA and North Sea aggregates industry Regional Environmental Characterisation (REC) identified potential areas of Sabellaria spinulosa reef to the north of the Southwold Oil Transhipment Area and Southwold East aggregates area.
-The route is broader at this point to allow flexibility to micro-site as required to avoid or minimise disturbance to Sabellaria reef that may be present.
-Due to the transient nature of Sabellaria reef, confirmation of reef presence, as well as
+The northern route is broader at this point to allow flexibility to micro-site as required to avoid or minimise disturbance to Sabellaria reef that may be present.
+Due to the transient nature of Sabellaria reef, confirmation of reef presence, as well as detailed cable routeing and micro-siting will be informed by pre-construction geophysical survey.

-- detailed cable routeing and micro-siting will be informed by pre-construction geophysical survey. - 60.
-Whilst the number of wrecks within the offshore cable corridor was minimised as far as possible, there are several wrecks within the boundary of the route.
-A deviation to the route to reduce the number of wrecks was made after the submission of the Scoping Report (SPR 2017) (discussed in section 4.7.4.3), and there is sufficient width within the offshore cable corridor to avoid wrecks that remain by micro-siting.
+61. Whilst the number of wrecks within the offshore cable corridor was minimised as far as possible, there are several wrecks within the boundary of the northern route.
+A deviation to the northern route to reduce the number of wrecks was made after the submission of the Scoping Report (discussed in section 4.7.4.2), and there is sufficient width within the offshore cable corridor to avoid wrecks that remain by micro-siting.

-4.7.4.2 Nearshore Area
+4.7.4.1.2 Southern Route